 Cheap Golf in Scottsdale: 10 Affordable Courses Under $100

-How to Find the Best Deals on Scottsdale Golf
+How to Save on Scottsdale Golf

-Play Twilight and Super Twilight Rates
+Play Twilight and Super Twilight

-Book Through Discount Tee Time Sites
+Book Through Discount Sites

 Price Range: $28-$79 (summer twilight to winter peak)

-Best Value Strategy: Play summer mornings (6:30 AM tee times) for $35-$45, or winter twilight at $45-$50.
+Best Value: Summer mornings (6:30 AM) for $35-$45, or winter twilight at $45-$50.

 Price Range: $25-$75

-Best Value Strategy: Summer weekday mornings ($30-$35) provide excellent conditions before afternoon heat, while winter twilight ($40-$50) offers sunset golf at half the morning price.
+Best Value: Summer weekday mornings ($30-$35) or winter twilight ($40-$50) for sunset golf at half the morning price.

 3. Coronado Golf Course